 Make It Personal

 Finally, the last step for what to write in a thank you card is to make it personal.
-Making your thank you card personal is especially important if you’re sending out more than one.
+Making your thank you card personal is essential if you send out more than one.

-A wedding, for example, lots of thank you cards.
-Your guests will expect a generic thank you card, as they probably know you’re sending a lot of them out.
-Making these cards personal will blow them away.
+At a wedding, for example, lots of thank you cards.
+Your guests will expect a generic thank you card, as they probably know you’re sending many of them out.
+They are making these cards personally and will blow them away.

 To help you out, here are a few basic examples for starting a thank you card: